whyevenquestion1t/tiny-llm/book/src/week1-02-positional-encodings.md

 cos/sin_freqs: (MAX_SEQ_LEN, D // 2)
 ```

-In the traditional form of RoPE, each head on the dimension of `D` is viewed as consequtive complex pairs.
+In the traditional form of RoPE, each head on the dimension of `D` is viewed as consecutive complex pairs.
 That is to
 say, if D = 8, then, x[0] and x[1] are a pair, x[2] and x[3] are another pair, and so on.
 A pair gets the same frequency
 from `cos/sin_freqs`.